-'Clerics get lost!': Iran protests rage on over plane disaster
+Iran protesters take to the streets in third day of demos over plane

-DUBAI (Reuters) - Protesters denouncing Iran’s clerical rulers took to the streets and riot police deployed to face them on Monday, in a third day of demonstrations after authorities acknowledged shooting down a passenger plane by accident.
+DUBAI (Reuters) - Protesters took to the streets of Iran for a third day on Monday, expressing outrage over the authorities’ admission that they had shot down a passenger plane by accident during a confrontation with the United States.

-Demonstrations at home — some apparently met by a violent crackdown — have become the latest consequence of one of the most destabilising escalations between the United States and Iran since the Iranian revolution of 1979.

-Video from inside Iran showed students on Monday chanting slogans including “Clerics get lost!” outside universities in the city of Isfahan and in Tehran, where riot police were filmed taking up positions on the streets of the capital.
+Video from inside Iran showed riot police and protesters back out on the streets on Monday after two days of violent anti-government demonstrations.
+Images of the earlier protests showed slogans chanted against the supreme leader, with pools of blood on the streets and gunfire in the air.

-Images emerged from the previous two days of protests showing wounded people being carried and pools of blood on the ground, while the sound of gunfire could be heard.

-Authorities denied that police had opened fire.
-U.S. President Donald Trump, who raised the stakes last week by ordering the killing of Iran’s most powerful military commander, tweeted to Iran’s leaders: “don’t kill your protesters.”
+Authorities denied that police had opened fire, while U.S. President Donald Trump tweeted: “don’t kill your protesters.”

+Demonstrations at home against Iran’s rulers are the latest twist in one of the most destabilising escalations between the United States and Iran since the Iranian revolution of 1979.

-Tehran has acknowledged shooting down the Ukrainian jetliner by mistake on Wednesday, killing 176 people, hours after it had fired at U.S. targets in Iraq to retaliate for the killing of General Qassem Soleimani in a drone strike in Baghdad.
+Tehran has acknowledged shooting down the Ukrainian jetliner by mistake on Wednesday, killing 176 people, hours after it had fired at U.S. bases to retaliate for the killing of Iran’s most powerful military commander in a drone strike ordered by Trump.

 Iranian public anger, rumbling for days as Iran repeatedly denied it was to blame for the plane crash, erupted into protests on Saturday when the military admitted its role.